 Understanding and Overcoming Biological Barriers for Drug Delivery

-reaches the target site.
+site.
 Accordingly, many drugs fail to reach their full therapeutic potential.
-Our research aims at developing a fundamental understanding of body’s key biological barriers such as skin and intestinal epithelium, and utilizing this understanding
+Our research aims at developing a fundamental understanding of body’s key biological barriers such as skin and intestinal epithelium, and utilizing this understanding to develop

-to develop novel means to negotiate these barriers to deliver drugs.
+novel means to negotiate these barriers to deliver drugs.
 Human skin is one of the most challenging and well-engineered biological barriers in the human body.
-In principle, it offers an ideal interface to administer drugs into the body through
+In principle, it offers an ideal interface to administer drugs into the body through the use of

-the use of a transdermal patch.
+a transdermal patch.
 However, its’ formidable barrier properties limit the drug dose that can enter the body.
-Our research has led to the understanding of how skin’s structure and transport properties can be modulated using external stimuli such
+Our research has led to the understanding of how skin’s structure and transport properties can be modulated using external stimuli such as ultrasonic

-as ultrasonic waves, fluid microjets and amphiphiles, and how these stimuli can be controlled to enable transdermal delivery of drugs that were once thought undeliverable.
-We have also extended the lessons learned from our skin exploration to understand and
+waves, fluid microjets and amphiphiles, and how these stimuli can be controlled to enable transdermal delivery of drugs that were once thought undeliverable.
+We have also extended the lessons learned from our skin exploration to understand and negotiate other

 biological barriers in the body.
 Dr. Mitragotri will present an overview of the lessons learned from our exploration of these biological barriers.